AlleyCH/AlleyCH.github.io/_posts/2025-07-02-codegen-part2.md

 This code is showing one way to serialize a GObject class using json-glib.
 <br></br>
 The code below is a snippet of C code that Valac outputs for this example.
-Again, to be able to see this you have to use the -C command when running your Vala code.
+Again, to be able to see this, you have to use the -C command when running your Vala code.

    ``` c
 static void